When you own a mower long enough, you will run into times when it doesn’t start. Finding the starting problem on your push mower can be frustrating.

 Old fuel and dirt leave deposits that can clog your push mower’s fuel line.

-Fix: Remove the clogged fuel line, spray carb cleaner into the tube and use canned air to blow air through the tube until the line is free of dirt and gummy residue.
+Fix: Remove the clogged fuel line from the mower, spray carb cleaner into the tube and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
 Replace the fuel line when you notice the line is dry and forming cracks.

-Clogged & Dirty Carburetor on Your Push Mower
+Clogged & Dirty Carburetor Will Cause Your Push Mower Not to Start

 Fix: If you are somewhat mechanical, you can try to clean the carburetor yourself, otherwise bring it to your lawn mower repair shop.
 You can find steps for cleaning your carburetor in this article.